chand1012/doggobot/README.md

 # doggobot
 Finds images on Imgur based on given criteria and posts to Twitter with specified text.
+This uses the `imgurpython`, `tweepy`, and `BeautifulSoup 4` libraries.
+This is meant for educational purposes only and is not intended to be used as an actual spambot.
+It started as a joke between a few friends of mine saying that I was going to make a fleet of bots and take over twitter with dogs.
+I made a bot, and this is it.
+It is free to use under the MIT license.